 When you’re visiting venues or speaking with suppliers, take notes and make sure to ask as many questions as you might have.
 Some vendors might be pushier than others, and if you feel pressured into making a decision then you probably shouldn’t go through with it.
-Likewise, if they’re reluctant to address any concerns that you have, you shouldn’t just brush past it and hope for the best.
+Likewise, if they’re reluctant to address any concerns that you have, you shouldn’t just brush past them and hope for the best.

 You must also read every contract carefully: this will avoid any unpleasant surprises further down the line!
 Look out especially for cancellation policies and “scope of service” terms (which basically outline how rates will be revised if any changes are made further down the line).

 It’s easy to get swept away in the romance of wedding planning, but there are still a few more mundane arrangements to make before you can (legally) get married.

 In the UK, you need to “give notice” before having your wedding.
 This basically involves supplying a few documents and signing a legal statement at your local registry office, and the important detail here is that you must have your wedding ceremony within twelve months of doing it.

 16. Always have a Plan B

 One of our wedding planning tips that we highly recommend is having a backup plan.
 You definitely don’t want to think about things going wrong on your wedding day, but it’s much better to be prepared in case things don’t go to plan!